mrmirror5/mywebsite/README.md

-This is my first own website.
-I mainly train building a website on this site.
-On the side I'm making a little "blog".
+This is the repo for my personal website incluiding my portfolio, cv and much more to come.
+Stay tuned.